 The school office should be notified prior to the beginning of the school day if your child will be absent.
 Your call assures us that your child is safe and has not been injured on the way to school.
-Parents can leave a message on office phone voicemail or email office.
+Parents can leave a message on office phone, voicemail, or email to the front office.
 Parents should notify the office directly; teachers sometimes do not forward the message.
 If you are unable to call in your child's absence, a written note should be sent when your child returns.